MicrosoftDocs/learn/learn-pr/azure/manage-changes-bicep-code-git/includes/9-exercise-publish-repository.md

 1. Select **Create repository**.

-1. On the confirmation page that appears, copy the repository's URL.
-You'll use this in the next step.
+1. On the confirmation page that appears, make a note of the repository's URL.
+You'll use this shortly.

    :::image type="content" source="../media/9-github-new-repository-confirmation.png" alt-text="Screenshot of the GitHub interface showing the new repository's details, with the repository's URL highlighted." border="true":::

-   Keep your browser open.
-You'll check on the GitHub repository again shortly.

 ::: zone-end